bracerino/rdf-rust/README.md

 and `n_threads=0` uses every core.
 A complete runnable script is in [`examples/run_prdf.py`](https://github.com/bracerino/rdf-rust/blob/main/examples/run_prdf.py).

-Every element pair is computed automatically: there is no element list to pass.
-A five-element alloy gives all 25 partials, keyed as `(A, B)` tuples.

 ### 📈 Saving plots

-Add `save_plots` and the curves are also written to a folder as clean figures, with the numbers in a CSV.
+Add `save_plots` and the curves are also written to a folder as  figures, with the numbers in a CSV.
 It is off by default.

 ```python